Thanos1716/pixel-consistency/README.md

 ### How do I get it to work?

-This resource pack takes advantage of features provided by the [ETF](https://modrinth.com/mod/entitytexturefeatures) and [EMF](https://modrinth.com/mod/entity-model-features) mods.

-[Fabulously Optimized](https://download.fo), an OptiFine backwards-compatible Fabric based modpack is recommended for most users in order to make this pack work (it includes ETF and EMF).

-The vast majority of the features in this pack require <strong>client mods</strong>, so whilst a few will work in vanilla, most features will only work if you have one of the following installed:
+The vast majority of the features in this pack (including anything entity related) require <strong>client mods</strong>, so whilst a few will work in vanilla, most features will only work if you have one of the following installed:
  - [Fabulously Optimized](https://download.fo) (recommended)
  - [ETF](https://modrinth.com/mod/entitytexturefeatures) and [EMF](https://modrinth.com/mod/entity-model-features) (manual installation)
  - Any modpack including the above mods on Fabric or Forge